gchumillas-dart/domnode/README.md

 # DomNode

-A library to easily change and traverse DOM documents.
+A client-side library to manipulate and traverse DOM objects in a easy and intuitive way.

 ## How to install